feroxcore/GenAI_chatbot/README.md

 * Production: Use Gunicorn or Docker
     * docker-compose.yml included for easy container management
     * Deployable to AWS, Heroku, or other cloud platforms

-Contributing Guide
-Contributions are welcome!
-1. Fork the repo
-2. Create a branch (git checkout -b feature/my-feature)
-3. Make your changes with clear commit messages
-4. Submit a pull request
-Guidelines: Follow PEP8, write tests for new features, update documentation.

-License
-Licensed under the MIT License—see LICENSE for details.

-About Me
-Satyam Mishra Assistant Manager (Python Developer) @ PPFAS AMC Based in Mumbai, passionate about AI/ML and actively exploring generative AI and LLMs.
-Connect with me on [LinkedIn](https://www.linkedin.com/in/satyammishracs).